archivesunleashed/aut-docs/current/aut-spark-submit-app.md

 ## Audio Information

-This extractor outputs a directory of CSV files, or a single CSV file with the following columns: `crawl_date`, `url`, `filename`, `extension`, `mime_type_web_server`, `mime_type_tika`, `md5`, and `sha1`.
+This extractor outputs a directory of files, or a single file with the following columns: `crawl_date`, `url`, `filename`, `extension`, `mime_type_web_server`, `mime_type_tika`, `md5`, and `sha1`.